The Special Challenges Faced By Rural Communities

 While access to health care continues to be a topic of global discussion, accessibility to specific treatment needs continues to be a challenge.
 In 2017, more than 100 million people in the United States lived in areas with a shortage of mental health professionals necessary to serve their populations, according to a Snapshot of Mental Illness infographic created by the online MSW program with University of Southern California.

-With almost one in five adults in the U.S. living with a mental illness, according to the Substance Abuse and Mental Health Services Administration, Americans that live in rural communities face consistent obstacles accessing treatment for issues such as addiction due to poverty and the distance from their homes to treatment centers.
+With almost 1 in 5 adults in the US living with a mental illness, according to the Substance Abuse And Mental Health Services Administration, Americans that live in rural communities face consistent obstacles accessing treatment for issues such as addiction due to poverty and the distance from their homes to treatment centers.

 What Can Rural Communities Do?

 Recovery at treatment centers may not always be feasible, but taking the necessary steps for treatment should always be a priority.
 What steps can rural Americans take to ensure they have access to treatment and stick to a recovery plan regardless of their location?

 Surrounding the patient with friends, family, and counselors they can reach out to for emotional support is key.
 The patient can share goals and struggles with their community so they can be held accountable.
 This sense of community ensures each patient receives the love and support needed.

 During a recovery plan, it is critical to frequently reach out to the community to ensure each patient stays on track and remains motivated.
 Communicating often during a recovery plan can help patients stay encouraged.